rhiaro/questforbrothers/index.md

 "What do you want me to do?"

-"After two more sunsets, a trade from Pah will reach Feyi-pn na Shep hebinasawa.
-He brings wood - from trees - great heavy trunks for us to turn into furniture and boards and sleds.
-I want you to return with him to Pah."
+"After two more sunsets, a trader from Pah will reach Feyi-pn na Shep hebinasawa.
+They bring wood - from trees - great heavy trunks for us to turn into furniture and boards and sleds.
+I want you to return with them to Pah."

 "What for?"